What is the test of authentic faith? What is the criteria or benchmark for genuine faith?

 “Authenticity is a collection of choices that we have to make every day.
 It’s about the choice to show up and be real.
 The choice, to be honest.
 The choice to let our true selves be seen.” ― Brene Brown, The Gifts of Imperfection

-If the ability to choose is a prerequisite to authenticity, what if your ability is tainted by propaganda and brainwashing?
+If the ability to choose is a prerequisite, what if your ability is tainted by propaganda or brainwashing?
 Children are often indoctrinated into the religion of their parents, so they don’t really have the freedom to choose.

-Many adults subject themselves to the continual process of religious programming, which obviously affects their ability to choose.
-If you are brainwashed to believe something, your ability to make decisions is limited.
+Many adults subject themselves to the continual process of religious programming, which affects their ability to choose.
+If you are brainwashed to believe something, your decision-making ability is limited.

 Some societies limit freedom of choice.
 It is against the law in some countries to choose a spiritual path.
 (1) Today, more than 80 countries have some level of religious preference.
 Some, like Saudia Arabia, Pakistan, Bangladesh, Egypt, and Jordan, have harsh penalties for anyone who does not practice Islam.

 The test of spiritual authenticity has the following criteria: